-Planning a trip to Spain & wondering how many days in Barcelona make for the perfect trip?
-Discover how many days you need for every type of trip & traveler!
+Planning a trip to Spain and wondering how many days in Barcelona make for the perfect trip?
+Discover how many days you need for every type of trip and traveler!

 So you've decided to head to Spain for your next vacation.
 Excellent choice!
 I know you will fall in love with the Spanish culture, sights, food, and traditions just like I did.

-When I'm planning a trip, step one is to decide which destinations to include on my itinerary.
+When I'm planning a trip, step one is to decide which destinations to include in my itinerary.
 Step two is how long to spend in each city.
-How often do us trip planners agonize over whether we are spending too much or too little of our precious vacation time in a city?
+How often do we trip planners agonize over whether we are spending too much or too little of our precious vacation time in a city?
 I know I do when I'm unfamiliar with the area or country.

 If you want the quick answer for the average tourist, four days is the golden ticket.
 Continue reading for a more in-depth breakdown.